 Realising they could do nothing with the pangolin in its protective mode, the wild dogs made off.
-But instead of following the dogs on their hunt, the group of eight safari-goers aboard the vehicle agreed to spend time with the pangolin.
+But instead of following the dogs on their hunt, our eight safari-goers decided to spend time with the pangolin.
 Such is the allure of this elusive creature.

 It took ten minutes of awed silence for the shy creature to uncurl itself and amble off in that strange floating hovercraft way, unhurried and seemingly unperturbed by his groupies and their whirring shutters.
-It was broad daylight and, although I am privileged to have seen many pangolins on this awesome continent I call home, this was one of my most memorable sightings.
-I am sure that pangolin lives on in those lucky people’s memories and photo albums.
+It was broad daylight and although I am privileged to have seen several pangolins on this awesome continent I call home, this was one of my most memorable sightings.
+I am sure this pangolin lives on in those lucky people’s memories and photo albums.

 But the hope is that they don’t only live in memory.
-The dominant news about Africa’s pangolins is that they are being harvested in great numbers to satisfy the veracious demand for Eastern food and medicinal cures.
+The dominant news about Africa’s pangolins is that they are being harvested in great numbers to satisfy the voracious demand for Eastern food and medicinal cures.
 It’s not surprising that the Asian pangolin species are on the brink of extinction, and now the great Eastern tide is sweeping through Africa, hoovering up more and more of the little “scaled artichokes”.
-Click here to learn more about the trade in pangolin meat and scales
+Learn more about the trade in pangolin meat and scales

 A Cape pangolin was rescued from such a fate.
-She was wild caught and taken around a Namibian town in a box, no doubt to be sold on the black market.
-A shop owner felt sorry for the pangolin and bought her before passing her on to local wildlife organisation, Rare and Endangered Species Trust (REST).
-The founder and director, Maria Diekmann, took it upon herself to rehabilitate the pangolin so it could be released into the wild.
+She was captured (poached) and taken around a Namibian town in a box, no doubt to be sold on the black market.
+A shop owner felt sorry for the pangolin and bought her before passing her on to Maria Diekmann – founder of Pangolins International – who took it upon herself to rehabilitate the pangolin so it could be released into the wild.

-As she was nursing it back to health, a strong bond formed between Maria and the pangolin she named ‘Roxy’.
+As she was nursing the pangolin back to health and a strong bond formed, Maria named her ‘Roxy’.
 As hard as it was for Maria to watch her go, Roxy was destined to return to the wild, but not before leaving a precious gift: her son, Katiti.
-This gift has grown up and is now an invaluable source of data, for efforts to better understand pangolins, and to rehabilitate and return pangolins that fall victim to poaching, into the wild.
+This gift has grown up and is now an invaluable source of data for efforts to understand pangolins better and to rehabilitate and return poached pangolins into the wild.
 Katiti is also a lucky charm.

 Roxy was destined to return to the wild, but not before leaving a precious gift

 Maria explained that after Roxy’s departure, Katiti’s condition deteriorated on his diet of ants and milk.
-After much experimentation and advice from Lisa Haywood of Tikki Haywood Trust, the only other person known to have hand-reared a baby pangolin, Katiti’s health and diet started to improve and after a few months he was weaned off substitutes and foraging naturally.
+After much experimentation and advice from Lisa Haywood of Tikki Haywood Foundation, the only other person known to have hand-reared a baby pangolin, Katiti’s health started to improve.
+After a few months, he has weaned off substitutes and foraging naturally.

-He now sets his own daily routine and forages in the wild for about five hours a day, returning to the safety of REST for a well deserved rest.
+He now sets his daily routine and forages in the wild for about five hours a day, returning to Maria for a well-deserved rest.
 He even interacts with the wild pangolins he comes across while foraging.
-A GPS unit has been attached to the scales on his back and his every move is monitored, for extra security, and for the collection of valuable data.
+A GPS unit has been attached to the scales on his back, and his every move is monitored for extra security and for collecting valuable data.
 The plan is to return Katiti to the wild eventually, and work is in progress on a more sophisticated monitoring unit that will send back even more vital information.

-Just as valuable is Katiti’s role as ‘comforter’ to recently rescued pangolins.
+Just as valuable is Katiti’s role as a ‘comforter’ to recently rescued pangolins.
 This increases their chances of successful rehabilitation and release.
-Experience has taught Maria that immediately returning a confiscated pangolin back into the wild, without rehabilitation, often results in the death of the animal, as they have to negotiate past established pangolin territories and evade predators – a tough ask if they are injured, stressed or malnourished.
+Experience has taught Maria that immediately returning a confiscated pangolin into the wild, without rehabilitation, often results in the animal’s death.
+They have to negotiate past established pangolin territories and evade predators – a tough ask if they are injured, stressed or malnourished.

 Katiti has taken on the role of ‘comforter’ to rescued pangolins

-Two such pangolins were ‘Merel’ (2yrs) and ‘Keanu’ (9mths), found together in an old metal drum where they were held for three days awaiting a buyer.
-They were cold, malnourished and Keanu had a broken leg.
+Two such pangolins were ‘Merel’ (2 years) and ‘Keanu’ (9 months), found together in an old metal drum where they were held for three days awaiting a buyer.
+They were cold and malnourished, and Keanu had a broken leg.
 Merel was successfully released, but Keanu died of complications picked up during the three days in the cold without food or water.
 Pangolins are particularly susceptible to pneumonia due to their lack of fur.

 Another completely rehabilitated pangolin that Katiti helped nurse back to health was named ‘Coll’.
 Like Katiti, he was fitted with a GPS device and released on a neighbouring farm.
-His monitored wanderings provided valuable data for a good while before he died of natural causes – predation either by hyena or honey badger.
+His monitored wanderings provided valuable data before he died of natural causes – predation by a hyena or honey badger.

-Apart from being a comfort to other pangolins, one of Katiti’s most important roles is educating people, and tugging the odd heart-string.
-Local Herero people have been thrilled to have their photo taken with Katiti.
-Importantly, some of those people are Herero chiefs who have returned to their communities telling them that their picture with the pangolin is bringing luck to the community, because a picture lasts longer than just the taste of meat.
+Apart from comforting other pangolins, one of Katiti’s most important roles is educating people and tugging the odd heart-string.
+Local Herero people have been thrilled to have their photos taken with Katiti.
+Importantly, some of those people are Herero chiefs who have returned to their communities, telling them that their picture with the pangolin brings luck to the community because a picture lasts longer than just the taste of meat.
 They are now motivating their communities to leave the pangolins where they belong, in the wild.

-SIMON ESPLEY is a proud African, of the digital tribe, and honoured to be CEO of Africa Geographic.
-His travels in Africa are in search of wilderness, real people with interesting stories and elusive birds.
+SIMON ESPLEY is a proud African of the digital tribe and honoured to be CEO of Africa Geographic.
+His travels in Africa are searching for wilderness, real people with interesting stories and elusive birds.
 He lives in Hoedspruit, next to the Kruger National Park, with his wife Lizz and 2 Jack Russells.
-When not travelling or working he is usually on his mountain bike somewhere out there.
-Simon qualified as a chartered account, but found his calling sharing Africa’s incredibleness with you.
+When not travelling or working, he is usually on his mountain bike somewhere out there.
+Simon qualified as a chartered accountant, but found his calling sharing Africa’s incredibleness with you.
 His motto is “Live for now, have fun, be good, tread lightly and respect others.
 And embrace change”.
-Like all people who come across pangolins in the wild, Simon is enamoured by this incredible creature and goes on to tell the story of one ‘little scaled artichoke’ in particular in THE LUCKIEST PANGOLIN ALIVE.

-A special thanks to MARIA DIEKMANN, founder and director of Rare and Endangered Species Trust.
-Maria has been surrogate mother to the star of this issue, Katiti, aka, THE LUCKIEST PANGOLIN ALIVE, and has rehabilitated and returned many other pangolins to the wild.
-While balancing this with the work she does rehabilitating other species, Maria has always been at hand to provide us with vital content to make this issue possible.
+A special thanks to MARIA DIEKMANN, founder and director of Pangolins International.
+Maria has been a surrogate mother to the star of this issue, Katiti, and has rehabilitated and returned many other pangolins to the wild.
+While balancing this with the work she does to rehabilitate other species, Maria has always been at hand to provide us with vital content to make this issue possible.

-CHRISTIAN BOIX left his native Spain, its great food, siestas and fiestas to become an ornithologist at the University of Cape Town and to start Tropical Birding, a company specialising in bird-watching tours worldwide.
-The past 11 years have seen him travel to over 60 countries in search of 5,000 plus bird species.
-Time passed, his daughter became convinced he was some kind of pilot and his wife acquired a budgie for company – that’s when the penny dropped.
-Thrilled to join the Africa Geographic team, and hardly contained in an office, Christian runs Africa Geographic’s travel division, reports on new and exciting travels, and continues to share the joy of birding and exploration.
-Christian photographed the cover for this issue and contributed many of the images throughout this issue.
+CHRISTIAN BOIX left his native Spain, its great food, siestas and fiestas, to become an ornithologist at the University of Cape Town and a specialist bird guide.
+Time passed, his daughter became convinced he was some kind of pilot, and his wife acquired a budgie for company – that’s when the penny dropped.
+Thrilled to join the Africa Geographic team; Christian is their resident safari expert and guide.